Foxriver-2005/Real-Time-Email-Phishing-Detection/README.md

 https://ipapi.com/dashboard?reset_access_key=1

 ### Training Model Script Explanation (trainModel.py)
 The script is designed to train a machine learning model for detecting phishing emails.
-The dataset used for training is assumed to be downloaded from Kaggle, specifically a CSV file that contains email texts and their corresponding labels indicating whether they are phishing or safe.
+The dataset used for training is assumed to be downloaded from Kaggle, specifically a CSV file that contains email texts and their corresponding labels indicating whether they are phishing or safe. <br>
 Dataset link: https://www.kaggle.com/datasets/mohammadaoalhija/phishing-email

 ## Frontend Overview